Nigeria’s poverty rate rising despite recession exit –W’Bank — Nigeria Today

 In March, the International Monetary Fund (IMF) said the country needed urgent and coherent policies because Nigerians were getting poorer.

-The post Nigeria’s poverty rate rising despite recession exit –W’Bank appeared first on The Sun News.
+The post Nigeria’s poverty rate rising despite recession exit –W’Bank appeared first on INFORMATION NIGERIA.

 Learn how to make money online.
 Click here